Dr. Emily Heaton

 cloomis3@illinois.edu 217-333-1106

-Cate has been the IL Sustainable Agriculture Research and Education (SARE) Program Coordinator as a part of IL Extension since February 2024.
-They have ten years experience developing and coordinating grant funded conservation agriculture programs.
-For six of these years they were responsible for applying for and managing the agricultural research and environmental advocacy grants that funded this work, including a multi-year SARE grant.
+Cate has ten years experience developing and coordinating grant funded conservation agriculture programs.
+These have included managing government conservation programs at a Soil and Water Conservation District, advocating for legislation to support sustainable agriculture in Illinois, and developing a multi-year SARE funded research project.
 They now use their grant writing experience and knowledge of the SARE program to help farmers, researchers, and agriculture educators learn about and apply for SARE grants.
-Additionally, their experience as a regenerative produce farmer gives them first-hand knowledge of the challenges farmers face and the kinds of tools and knowledge that can help them.
-When not working on IL SARE, Cate enjoys working on their farm, playing in nature with their kids, building or fixing all sorts of things, and when possible, taking the odd night off to just relax with their partner.
+Their additional experience as a regenerative produce farmer helps them better understand the challenges facing farmers and find new opportunities for IL SARE to support them and their operations.
+When not working on IL SARE programs, Cate can be found working on their farm, playing in nature with their kids, tangoing, and when possible, taking the odd night off to just relax with their partner.

 Research Group Alumni